nicholasdille/container-slides/160_gitlab_ci/230_docker/exercise.md

 1. Use the image `docker:27.3.1` for the job
 1. Add a rule to limit execution to pushes to the default branch
 1. Add a service to the job using the image `docker:27.3.1-dind`
-1. Add a variable `DOCKER_CERT_DIR` to the job and set it to an empty string
+1. Add a variable `DOCKER_TLS_CERTDIR` to the job and set it to an empty string
 1. Execute the command `docker build --tag hello .`

 !!! tip "Heads-Up"